chiffa/BioFlow/dev_log.rst

             - annotation_relation
             - identity
             - reference
+            - refines
     - N+E: source
-    - N+E: source_<property>
+    - N+E: source_<property> (optional)
     - N: legacyID
     - N: displayName

- - TODO: [REFACTOR] check that the universal properties were added with an exception in
+ - DONE: [REFACTOR] check that the universal properties were added with an exception in
     - DB.link if `parse_type` not defined or `source` not defined
     - DB.create if `parse_type` not defined, `source` not defined, `legacyID` not defined or `displayName` not defined

  - TODO: [REFACTOR]
-    - Either add a routine that performs weight assignment to the nodes
+    - NOPE: Either add a routine that performs weight assignment to the nodes
-    - Or crawl the nodes according to the parse_type tags, return a dict of nodes and a dict of relationships of the types:
+    - TODO: Or crawl the nodes according to the parse_type tags, return a dict of nodes and a dict of relationships of the types:
             - NodeID > neo4j.Node
             - NodeID > [(NodeID, OtherNodeID), ] + {(NodeID, OtherNodeID): properties}